-\ Words or phrases in the body of the text in italics indicate that the definition is found in the Glossary.
+&lt;sup>5-Words or phrases in the body of the text in italics indicate that the definition is found in the Glossary.

-- 2.2 Objective: Work with the Boat Club toward three inter-connected objectives for this Village-owned property: - Protect and enhance the benefit of the Boat Club for its members; - Increase the benefit of this riverfront site for Village residents; and - Generate revenue for the Village. - 2.2.1 Recommendation: Work together to develop a plan for the long-term use of the site. - 2.2.2 Recommendation: Recommend that the Village Board work with the DEC to remediate the Manufactured Gas Plant (MGP) contamination. - 2.2.3 Recommendation: In the event that the DEC and the Village agree to remove contamination below the building and it is torn down, re-think the uses of the entire property from the river to Market Street. - 2.2.4 Recommendation: If the structure remains in place, consider improving or redesigning and rebuild the structure, including restrooms for the Boat Club and public restrooms accessible directly from the street with fee for use. - 2.2.5 Recommendation: Consider making the structure available for both the Boat Club members and Village residents with opportunities for private use and use by outside organizations on a fee basis. - 2.2.6 Recommendation: Share the cost of improvements to the facility and docks when both the Village residents and the Boat Club benefit. - 2.2.7 Recommendation: Investigate ways to generate revenue for the Village from the Boat Club site. - 2.2.8 Recommendation: Work together with the Boat Club to make the entrance signage more welcoming to residents. - 2.2.
+- 2.2 Objective: Work with the Boat Club toward three inter-connected objectives for this Village-owned property: - Protect and enhance the benefit of the Boat Club for its members; - Increase the benefit of this riverfront site for Village residents; including by encouraging membership and continuing community functions; and - Generate revenue for the Village. - Explore methods of revenue generation while maintaining access to visiting boaters. - 2.2.1 Recommendation: Work together to develop a plan for the long-term use of the site. - 2.2.2 Recommendation: RecommendRecommendation that the Village Board work with the DEC to remediate the Manufactured Gas Plant (MGP) contamination. - 2.2.3 Recommendation: In the event that the DEC and the Village agree to remove contamination below the building and it is torn down, re-think the uses of the entire property from the river to Market Street-, while ensuring that a reconstructed Boat Club facility is a part of the resulting plan. - 2.2.4 Recommendation: If the structure remains in place, after coal tar remediation, consider improving or redesigning and rebuild the structure, including restrooms for the Boat Club and public restrooms accessible directly from the street-with fee for use. - 2.2.5 Recommendation: ConsiderIf the Boat Club building is rebuilt, consider making the structure available for both the Boat Club members and Village residents with opportunities for private use and use by outside organizations on a fee basis. - 2.2.6 Recommendation: Share the cost of improvements to the facility and docks when both the Village residents and the Boat Club benefit. - 2.2.7 Recommendation: Investigate ways to generate revenue for the Village from the Boat Club site. - 2.2.8 Recommendation: Work together with the Boat Club to make the entrance signage more welcoming to residents. - 2.2.
 9 Recommendation: Require the Boat Club to pay, or continue to pay, for water/sewer and for supplemental trash collection, if any, as specified in the lease.

-2.3 Objective: Develop a RiverWalk to improve access to the river for pedestrians and bicyclists.

-- 2.3.1 Recommendation: Support the development of signage and a map for multiple paths through the Village from the West Point Foundry Preserve (WPFP) to Mayor's Park and the proposed Greenway Trail at the north end of the Village. - 2.3.2 Recommendation: Consider designing and constructing segments of the proposed RiverWalk that are missing or incomplete with the help of a landscape/engineering firm or West Point Cadets in phases as funds are available. - 2.3.3 Recommendation: Conduct a feasibility study to create a segment of the RiverWalk Loop from Dockside with a causeway just west of and parallel to the railroad tracks to cross the tracks at Little Stony Point, or crossing at an alternate location, such as the Wood Dock area and connecting with other paths, contingent on funding from grants or other non-Village sources: - Going south, returning to Main Street in the Village; - Going north, connecting with the proposed Greenway Trail and leading to Breakneck trailheads.
+- 2.3 Objective: Develop a RiverWalk to improve access to the river for pedestrians and bicyclists. - 2.3.1 Recommendation: Support the development of signage and a map for multiple paths through the Village from the West Point Foundry Preserve (WPFP) to Mayor's Park and the proposed Greenway Trail at the north end of the Village. - 2.3.2 Recommendation: Consider designing and constructing segments of the proposed RiverWalk that are missing or incomplete with the help of a landscape/engineering firm or West Point Cadets in phases as funds are available. - 2.3.3 Recommendation: Conduct a feasibility study to create a segment of the RiverWalk Loop from Dockside with a causeway just west of and parallel to the railroad tracks to cross the tracks at Little Stony Point, or crossing at an alternate location, such as the Wood Dock area and connecting with other paths, contingent on funding from grants or other non-Village sources: - Going south, returning to Main Street in the Village; - Going north, connecting with the proposed Greenway Trail and leading to Breakneck trailheads.